GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/jdbc/README.md

 # 1. JDBC To JDBC

-Template for reading files from JDBC table and writing them to a JDBC table.
+Template for reading data from JDBC table and writing them to a JDBC table.
 It supports reading partition tabels and write into partitioned or non-partitioned tables.

 ## Arguments